fekie/roboat/README.md

 This crate is a sister crate of [roli](https://crates.io/crates/roli), an API wrapper for [Rolimons.com](https://www.rolimons.com/).

+# Requesting

+Don't see an endpoint you need covered?
+Request it in an issue or join the [Discord Server](https://discord.com/invite/QmBEgPaFSD) and mention it to us in the #api-coverage-requests channel!
+Since Roblox has a lot of endpoints, we find it easier to add endpoints as they are needed/requested.

 # Contributing

 Pull requests and issues are welcome!